Interface In Java Interview Questions

 Post-Java 8 release,

-• Still, the final modifier is not allowed in any of the methods in interface i.e.; abstract, default & static methods
+• Still, the final modifier is not allowed in any of the methods in the interface i.e.; abstract, default & static methods

-• Compile-time error: Illegal modifier for the interface method display; only public, abstract, default, static and strictfp are permitted
+• Compile-time error: Illegal modifier for the interface method display; only public, abstract, default, static, and strictfp are permitted

 Interface In Java Interview Questions 4